 London Fields and 'Albert Square' walk

-The London Fields and 'Albert Square' is an interesting Hackney walk of under an hour.
-The walk takes in the Mapledene conservation area, London Fields and the inspiration for the famous Albert Square in the BBC soap Eastenders.
+The London Fields and 'Albert Square' walk takes in the Mapledene conservation area, London Fields and the inspiration for the famous Albert Square in the BBC soap Eastenders, in under an hour.

-Please love London Fields by recycling your bottles and cans in the bins at the entrances to the park, taking non-recyclable rubbish with you when you leave and picking up your cigarette butts and bottle tops.
+Please recycle your bottles and cans in the bins at the entrances to the park, taking any non-recyclable rubbish with you when you leave and picking up your cigarette butts and bottle tops.
 Please respect local residents by keeping noise to a minimum after dark.
-All of this will help keep London Fields lovely for everyone who uses it.

 Trading in London Fields